- Course Types

 Even if we did have the time to live abroad indefinitely and be surrounded only by native language speakers, this would not necessarily be effective, as many expatriates can sadly testify.

-In order to learn new language in an optimal way, our mature brains need to operate in an environment where the language can be fed to us in a more controlled way, where we can develop some confidence, get to know the rules of the language, have some explanations and go at our own speed.
+In order to learn a new language in an optimal way, our mature brains need to operate in an environment where the language can be fed to us in a more controlled way, where we can develop some confidence, get to know the rules of the language, have some explanations and go at our own speed.

 This opens the way to the myriad language learning methods available that do just that - from online courses, to self-study course books and magazines, and the latest language podcasts.